tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 <a href="https://developers.facebook.com/docs/graph-api/reference/v2.11/achievement/" class="noExtIcon"><img src="images/facebookapicolor.png"/></a>

-When the parameters are described, the same green color is used to set off the parameters, which helps users recognize their meaning.
+When the parameters are described in Facebook's docs, the same green color is used to set off the parameters, which helps users recognize their meaning.

 Path parameters aren't always set off with a unique color (for example, some precede it with a colon), but whatever the convention, make sure the path parameter is easily identifiable.